-oasis sering.
-Jubinetening Housing units The Eureka moment: scoring individual Readings contributions resembles sub-metering individual Energy consumption utility Individual and User data total bill List of costs Individual bill
+Metering Submetering Housing units Readings contributions resembles submetering individual Energy utility User data Individual and total bill List of costs Individual bill Bills (energy, water, ancillary costs) Property Manager

 A teacher's scoring of individual contributions to a team project resembles a property manager's allocation of a building's total electricity bill among the individual units.
 The need for and usefulness of an individual scoring system greatly diminish under the assumption that all team members are responsible, hard-working and fair-minded individuals with similar abilities.
 But this assumption's validity is seldom known a priori, For especially for a course with heterogeneous students randomly assigned to different teams.
 Not for publication or further reproduction.